Lothiraldan/balto/README.md

 # ![Logo of Balto](logo.png) BALTO

-BAdass Language independent Test Orchestrator is a test orchestrator compatible with all your testing frameworks and your languages.
+`BAlto is a Language independent Test Orchestrator` is a test orchestrator compatible with all your testing frameworks and your languages.

 # Installation